CrowdStrike/cloud-fcs-labs/guide/container-security/20-policies.md

 Now that we've created an image assessment policy that prevents images with critical detections, we need to associate that with a policy for our Kubernetes admission controller.
-Admission controllers allow you to programatically review and allow or deny workload deployments to Kubernetes clusters.
+Admission controllers allow you to programmatically allow or deny workload deployments to Kubernetes clusters.
 Navigate to _Policies_ > _Admission controller_.

 ![KAC policy list](falcon-kac-policies.png)

 The `iom_alert_only` policy will alert on (but not prevent) images based on indicators of misconfiguration (IOM's) in that image.
 Select the `image_prevent` policy.
-In this policy, we have disabled most IOM rules, since those will be handled by `iom_alert_only`.
+In this policy, we have disabled all but two IOM rules, since we want most IOM's to be handled by `iom_alert_only`.

 ![image_prevent IOM configuration](falcon-kac-ioms.png)